ironicgitposting/server_infinix/setup.md

 ## Prerequisites

-- Follow the instructions given in README.md to setup and start a development server.
+Start a development server following the instructions given in README.md

 ## Install Node-Windows